 Kottaimedu Mosque - Tamilnadu

-Kottaimedu Mosque is a famous mosque located in the city of Coimbatore.
-Kottaimedu Mosque shows a combination of Islamic and South Indian architectural styles consisting of beautiful paintings and designs.
-The Main hall is built with a large central pillar supported by ornate pillars.
-The Main attraction of this mosque is its interior as it is decorated with calligraphy and geometric patterns reflecting Islamic culture.
-Famous festival celebrated in in this mosque is Eid-ul-Fitr and Eid-al-Adha.
-During this festivals mosques become places of celebration where Muslims from all over Coimbatore come together to offer sacrifices, prayer and participate in community events.
-The mosque also offers religious lectures, Quran lessons and other educational programs to promote Islamic knowledge and values.
+A visit to the Kottaimedu Mosque is more than just a trip to a religious site.
+It's a journey into the heart of Chennai’s history and a chance to witness the harmonious coexistence of different faiths.
+It's a place where you can feel the peace and serenity of prayer, marvel at the intricate artistry, and learn the story of a community that has called this place home for generations.
+Being a popular Islamic shrine in Coimbatore Kottaimedu Mosque shows a combination of Islamic and South Indian architectural styles consisting of beautiful paintings and designs.
+The main hall is built with a large central pillar supported by ornate pillars.
+The main attraction of this mosque is its interior, which is decorated with calligraphy and geometric patterns reflecting Islamic culture.
+Famous festivals celebrated in this mosque are Eid-ul-Fitr and Eid-al-Adha.
+During this festival, mosques become places of celebration where Muslims from all over Coimbatore come together to offer sacrifices, pray, and participate in community events.
+The mosque also offers religious lectures, Quran lessons, and other educational programs to promote Islamic knowledge and values.

 History of Kottaimedu Mosque